The requirements to be a Florida Certified Preceptor are as follows. Each applicant must:

-- Each person desiring to be a preceptor must be a practicing nursing home administrator in any jurisdiction for three of the last five years and must have had no disciplinary action taken against him or her during that time frame.
+- Be a practicing nursing home administrator in any jurisdiction for three of the last five years and must have had no disciplinary action taken against them during that time frame.

-- The applicant must have attended a six-hour preceptor training seminar approved by the Board of Nursing Home Administrators, as set forth in Rule 64B10-16.0025, F.A.C., within three years immediately preceding the application.
+- Have attended a six-hour preceptor training seminar approved by the Board of Nursing Home Administrators, as set forth in Rule 64B10-16.0025, F.A.C., within three years immediately preceding the application.

 Approved Providers for 6 Hour Preceptor Training Course: